boss507104/CSC-Pilot/python-environment/smartsim-environment.md

 * `PYTHON_BASE` (`$BASE_SCRATCH/Python`) is the shared parent for both the SmartSim and ML stacks; `PYTHON_ROOT` (`$PYTHON_BASE/PythonSmartSim`) is the SmartSim-specific subtree — keep `requirements.in`, `envs/`, and update scripts strictly under `PYTHON_ROOT`. **Do not merge with the ML stack** (`PythonML/`) — NumPy/protobuf pins conflict.
 * `requirements.in` = direct deps + constraints, *not* SmartSim itself; `requirements-$ENV_ARCH.txt` = installed-state snapshot excluding SmartSim/SmartRedis, not a separately compiled lockfile.
 * The patched SmartRedis Python client and SmartSim are always installed from source, in that order, on every build/update.
-* The default build skips RedisAI and all ML backends; SmartRedis handles tensor/weight/metric/prediction exchange while JAX/Equinox execution happens in external Python processes.
+* The default build includes the RedisAI module required by the SmartSim Orchestrator, but skips ONNXRuntime, PyTorch, and TensorFlow model-execution backends.
 * Preserve the JAX, ONNX, NumPy, protobuf, Python, and CMake compatibility pins unless deliberately revalidating the stack.
 * `requirements.in` is reapplied after `smart build`, followed by `uv pip check`, as a conservative restoration/validation step — don't skip either.
 * Every `uv pip install` uses `--link-mode=copy` (uv cache and Tykky target env are on different filesystems).